ecashin/LoopMyWav/README.md

 This software currently reads in the WAV file and parses its information, performing different actions depening on usage as shown below.

+The MPC 1000 handles stereo samples, but LoopMyWav does not yet.
+Only mono WAV files are supported.

 ## Best Effort